jccpalmer/docs/starlight/src/content/docs/about/about-me.md

 title: About me
 ---

-# About me
+# Hello!

-Welcome to my About Me page!
+Welcome to my About me page!
 Below you will find various sections outlining who I am, my experience, and my goals.
 All of this is to help you to get me know me better.
 My contact info is also included here.

 ## About me